There are two main ways for you to Work With Us – Become a Partner or Sponsor Us, use the tabs above to learn more.

 We are always keen to hear from practitioners who are using our content and our activities and who wish to talk to us or make contact with us through our social media platforms to share experience, give us feedback or to get advice.

 Contact us to find out how our partnership can work.

 We’re currently looking for sponsorship of the following programmes and materials.
 We have lots of ideas and we’d love to work with you to turn them into a reality!

 We are developing a course on Children’s Participation in Health (CPH).
 This will be scalable and available for interested partner organisations globally.
 We need to build the capacity, develop the courses (using best practices we’ve learnt) and then produce a suite of easily accessible and downloadable courses and materials.
 We aim to allowing anyone in the world to access our training tools and methods digitally.
 Read more…

-We currently have six titles in our Stories for Health series, we’ve got so many more planned, each book costs £3.5k to develop, we want to complete 10 Children for Health books on each of the 10 health topics we currently feature.
-These story books will be used by children and their teachers in resource-poor settings.
+We currently have seven titles in our Stories for Health series, we’ve got so many more planned, each book costs £3.5k to develop, we want to complete 10 Children for Health books on each of the 10 health topics we currently feature.
+These storybooks will be used by children and their teachers in resource-poor settings.
 Read more…

 We feel that the time is right for Children for Health explore and co-create some simple messages and materials for educators to use with young adolescents to raise awareness of mental health and to give children tools and tactics to use to boost their emotional and social resilience and prevent mental health related illnesses.
 Read more…